uso-de-range-en-python

 • step: Increment between each number in the sequence.
 If not specified, it defaults to 1.

-The range() function returns a range object, which is memory efficient and suitable for generating large sequences of numbers.
+The range() function returns an object of type range, which is memory efficient and suitable for generating large number sequences.

-range() is useful in contexts where you need to generate “fixed” numerical sequences that do not vary (for example in for loops, mathematical operations, and data manipulation).
+range() is useful in contexts where you need to generate “fixed” numeric sequences that do not vary (for example, in for loops, mathematical operations, and data manipulations).

 Basic Examples